analesin/Debrepo/README.md

 # 3)

 The third project which is still a work in progress is in coversion_challenge.zip which includes files conversion_data.csv and first_challenge.ipynb.
 This project includes batch processing due to large dataset to train a logistic regression and SVM model.
 Very interesting.
 More explanations to follow.
 So far the prediction scores are pretty satisfactory.

+# 4)

+The fourth project is related to credit card fraud detection.The dataset is too big to load.The interesting thing about the dataset is that it is imbalanced so I did undersampling as a solution.
+The data could be undersampled more since the fraud data is very less.
+I used logistic regression for this dataset for prediction of fraud and non-fraud.